 - Pour into a heavy bottom saucepan and cook over a medium heat

 - Whisk in the butter bit by bit

 - Cook for approximately 5 minutes until it has thickened

 - Be sure not to let it boil or curdle

 - Once thickened, remove from the stove, place into a medium bowl and place a piece of plastic wrap directly on to the surface

 - Store in the refrigerator until thickened

-- Store the lemon curd in an airtight container or sterilised jar in the refrigerator for up to one week Will keep in the fridge for 4 days
+- Store the lemon curd in an airtight container or sterilised jar in the refrigerator Will keep in the fridge for up to 7 days

 The Ferrari of kitchen tools, this KitchenAid hand mixer has 7 speeds to match every stage of cooking and baking, from gentle mixing of ingredients, to whisking and beating, to mashing potatoes, to beating egg whites and whipping meringue.
 A perfect quick and easy alternative to a full stand mixer.